NativeScript/nativescript-datetimepicker/README.md

 <img alt="DatePickerField with CSS applied on iOS (left) and Android (right)" src="https://raw.githubusercontent.com/NativeScript/nativescript-datetimepicker/master/docs/date_picker_field_css.png" width="500px"/>

-Here's the css used to achieve the above result, as used in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.css#L9), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.css#L9) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L164) applications.
+Here's the css used to achieve the above result, as used in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.css#L22), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.css#L22) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L350) applications.

+### DateTimePickerFields
+The `DateTimePickerFields` extends `GridLayout` that contains instances of `DatePickerField` and `TimePickerField`, when tapped, they open a picker dialog that allows date/time selection.

+- Getting/Setting Date and Time

+The `DateTimePickerFields` has a `date` property which can be used to get its current value.
+You can also set its value through markup. `DateTimePickerFields`' `date` property will just pass the string you provide as a parameter to the [Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L109), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L104) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L106) applications.

+- Orientation

+The `DateTimePickerFields` have an `orientation` property which allows changing the way the fields are laid out.
+If the orientation is `horizontal` (the default), the fields are on the same row, if the orienation is `vertical`, the fields will be on separate rows.
+Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L160), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L155) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L157) applications.

+- Auto Pick Time

+When a date is picked with the date component of the  `DateTimePickerFields`, the value of the `date` property is updated with the value that is picked.
+Since the time component also controls the same property, it may be meaningful to display or not to display this value.
+The `autoPickTime` property controls whether the time component should display the time of the `date` property as soon as it is assigned (when date is picked).
+Default is `false`, which means that when the user selects a date, the time component will keep displaying its hint text until time is explicitly selected through the time spinners.
+Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L126), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L121) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L123) applications.

+- Picker Texts

+When one of the fields is tapped, a popup is opened.
+The popup has an OK and Cancel buttons and an optional title.
+Their text values are controlled respectively by the properties `pickerOkText`, `pickerCancelText`, `pickerTitleDate` and `pickerTitleTime`.
+By default, the texts of the buttons OK and Cancel are `OK` and `Cancel` on iOS, and a localized version of OK and Cancel, dependent on the current setting of the device on Android.
+The `pickerTitleDate` and `pickerTitleTime` are undefined.
+Changing these values is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L126), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L121) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L123) applications.

+- Localization

+By default the `DateTimePickerFields` will use the current language and region settings of the device to determine their locale.
+The locale is used for the names of the months, for the date picking spinners order (the month selector can be either the first or the second spinner) and whether the time is in 12h or 24h format.
+Both fields have a `locale` property that accepts values in the format specified [here](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html) as Locale ID.
+For example, using `en_GB` will result in month names spinner in the middle and values between 0 and 23 for the hours, while using `en_US` will result in month names spinner on the left and values between 1 and 12 for the hours.
+Changing the locale is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L139), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L134) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L136) applications.

+- Formats

+Aside from the default formats that are dependent on the value of the `locale` property, you can add your custom format that can include ordering of the date/time values and also custom text.
+The property controlling the format for the date component is called `dateFormat` and the property controlling the format in the time component is `timeFormat`.
+Changing the default formats is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L145), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L140) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L142) applications.

+- Minimum and Maximum Dates

+The `DateTimePickerFields` has a `minDate` and `maxDate` properties that allow limiting the values that can be selected.
+Note that the values of these properties have effect only on the date component, while the time component can not be limited - it will always allow any hour for any given date.
+This is demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L113), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L108) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L110) applications.

+- Using 12 h and 24 h Time Formats

+The time component will determine whether to use 12 or 24 hour format (for formatting of the selected time in the field and for the values of the hour spinner) based on the selected region in the settings of the iOS device and based on the Use 24-Hour Format settings of the Android device.
+To change the default setting on Android, you need to use the `timeFormat` property and to change the setting on iOS, you need to use the `locale` property.
+Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L118), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L113) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L115) applications.

+- CSS

+You can use css to style the `DateTimePickerFields`.
+The element can be styled like any other layout, additionally the `DatePickerField` and the `TimePickerField` that it contains can be styled as explained in their documentation section.

 ### DateTimePicker

 Internally `DatePickerField` and `TimePickerField` call `DateTimePicker`'s `pickDate` and `pickTime` methods which are public, so they can also be manually called in case a more customized picker is desired.
 The `pickDate` method accepts `DatePickerOptions`, while the `pickTime` method accepts `TimePickerOptions`.
 These options allow having the same features as in the fields.
-These methods are demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-view-model.ts#L19), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.ts#L32) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L101) applications.
+These methods are demonstrated in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-view-model.ts#L25), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.ts#L44) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L219) applications.

 ## API